noahc3/AbilityStones/README.md

 1. Fork this project and clone the repo to your desktop OR download the repo as an archive.
 2. Do the following:
 	* Windows: Open command prompt in the local directory and run gradlew build
 	* Linux: Open terminal in the local directory and run ./gradlew build

+## What Minecraft versions are supported?

+Minecraft 1.10.2, 1.11.2 and 1.12.1 are the currently supported versions.
+The primary development version is 1.10.2, and features are ported up to other versions from there.

+The original 1.8.9 version of this mod is no longer being updated and is not supported.